mstill3/spark-for-dummies/Everything.md

       * join
       * cartesian
       * partitionBy
+      * coalesce - reduces number of shuffles (DOES NOT balance data on partitions) (shuffle flag disabled by default)
       * repartition - increase or decrease num partitions (unbalnaced partitions)

 </details>

+## Coalesce vs Partition
+- coalesce(numPartitions): Decrease the number of partitions in the RDD to numPartitions.
+Useful for running operations more efficiently after filtering down a large dataset.
+Avoids full shuffles
+- repartition(numPartitions):	Reshuffle the data in the RDD randomly to create either more or fewer partitions and balance it across them.
+This always shuffles all data over the network.

 ## Cache vs Persist
 - persist can save the dataframe data to any data source DISK_ONLY, MEMEORY_ONLY, ...